RicoJia/ricojia.github.io/aboutme.md

 title: About me
 subtitle:
 ---
 Hello!
-My name is Rico Jia and I am a robotics software engineer working on robotics backend development, navigation, and machine learning.
-I am a firm believer of the idea that "there's no better learning than doing".
-So, I enjoy understanding interesting ideas, and **implementing them from scratch**.
-I also believe in the power of "first principle" - to build & manage a system well, **always understand the lowest-level fundamentals well**.
-This universe is evolving with basic elements, after all.
-So, in this nerd cluster, there are many articles about fundamentals.
+My name is Rico Jia, and I am a robotics software engineer focusing on backend development, navigation, and machine learning.
+I firmly believe in the idea that **"there's no better learning than doing"**.
+I enjoy understanding interesting ideas and **implementing them from scratch**.
+Additionally, I hold to the principle of "first principles"—to build and manage a system well, **one must understand the lowest-level fundamentals thoroughly**.
+After all, this universe is built from basic elements.
+So in my articles, I often try to delve into these fundamentals.

-On top of these mentalities, I also believe in the power of "compound interest".
-Knowledge & experience compounds over time - if someone **understands and remembers** a tiny bit of **useful information** every day, overtime, the person's tech stack will grow exponentially.
-Writing really helps me organize my thoughts, so I try to write the interesting facts & knowledge points down.
-Meanwhile, I don't trust my long term memory - a concept learned months ago could fade in memory.
-So I try to organize my articles in a simple, and no-bullshit manner.
+I also believe in the power of "compound interest" in knowledge and experience.
+If someone **understands and remembers a tiny bit of useful information every day**, their tech stack will grow exponentially over time.
+There are no shortcuts to this process.
+Writing helps me organize my thoughts, so I document interesting facts and knowledge points.
+However, I don't trust my long-term memory—a concept learned months ago could fade.
+Therefore, I aim to organize my articles in a simple, straightforward, and no-nonsense manner.

 In the [Open Learning Section](https://ricojia.github.io/openlearning), I have a list of self-directed courses and projects that I implemented from scratch.
 The bulk of the blog articles here are actually "by-products" of those projects 😛.